craftcms/docs/docs/4.x/console-commands.md

 </h3>

-Upgrades the application by applying new migrations.
+Upgrades Craft by applying new migrations.

-For example,
+Example:
 ```
-craft migrate     # apply all new migrations
+php craft migrate     # apply all new migrations
-craft migrate 3   # apply the first 3 new migrations
+php craft migrate 3   # apply the first 3 new migrations
 ```

 <h4 id="migrate-up-parameters" class="command-subheading">Parameters</h4>

 limit
-:  the number of new migrations to be applied.
-If 0, it means applying all available new migrations.
+:  The number of new migrations to be applied.
+If `0`, every new migration will be applied.